livecode/livecode/INSTALL-emscripten.md

 ## Running LiveCode

+**Note**: See also the "HTML5 Deployment" guide, available in the in-IDE dictionary.

+Use the desktop build of the LiveCode IDE to run the standalone builder and create an "HTML5" standalone.

 Once you've created a standalone, you can open the HTML file in a web browser to try out the engine.

 Some web browsers (including Google Chrome) have JavaScript security policies that won't allow you to run the engine from a local filesystem.
 For these browsers, you will need to run a local web server.
 You can use the following steps to launch a local-only webserver listening on port 8080: